domcloud/domcloud/docs/deployment/node.md

 You can also install other or specific version of Node.js e.g. `node latest`,  `node beta`,  `node 16.3.2`.
 This action will install Node.js in userland with the help of [webi script](https://webinstall.dev/node/) and [enabling Corepack](https://nodejs.org/dist/latest/docs/api/corepack.html) so package managers (npm & yarn & pnpm) can be used alongside userland node.

-## NginX Setup
+## NGINX Setup

-Binding Node.js through NginX is done by Passenger.
+Binding Node.js through NGINX is done by Passenger.
 To make the binding work, you need to make sure that your app can open port number using given environment variable (.e.g. `PORT`), and you point the root of your public file to a `public` directory.

 ```yaml
 root: public_html/public